Newcastle summer transfer window 2025: Top targets, budget, most likely signings and priority positions

 Newcastle's most likely signings for 2025 summer transfer window

-With Wilson's expected departure as his contract comes to an end, Newcastle are expected to enter the striker market in the summer for a backup to the prolific Alexander Isak, and having missed out on Liam Delap - with the striker reportedly set to join Chelsea - Newcastle are likely to pursue Dominic Calvert-Lewin on a free transfer, as the striker's Everton contract expires this summer.
+With Wilson leaving, Newcastle are expected to enter the striker market in the summer for a backup to the prolific Alexander Isak, and having missed out on Liam Delap - with the striker becoming a Chelsea player - Newcastle are likely to pursue Dominic Calvert-Lewin on a free transfer, as the striker's Everton contract has expired.

 Newcastle's priority positions for 2025 summer transfer window

-As Newcastle are unlikely to hand Wilson a new contract and with Isak suffering fairly consistent injury issues throughout his career thus far, the striker position is set to be high up on the Magpies' shopping list.
+As Newcastle decided not to hand Wilson a new contract and with Isak suffering fairly consistent injury issues throughout his career thus far, the striker position is set to be high up on the Magpies' shopping list.

 Murphy may have enjoyed a fruitful campaign on the right wing, but that position is often perceived to be the weakest point of their attack, and Newcastle are likely to strengthen in that area in the summer.